varabyte/kotter/README.md

 ![Offscreen header example](https://github.com/varabyte/media/raw/main/kotter/images/offscreen-header-example.png)

-***Note:** Although you usually won't need to, you can create multiple renderers, each which manages its own state for what row to render out next.*
+***Note:** Although you usually won't need to, you can create multiple renderers per offscreen buffer, each which manages its own state for what row to render out next.*

 One nice thing about the offscreen buffer is it manages its own local state, and while it originally inherits its parent scope's state, any changes you make within the offscreen buffer will be remembered to its end.